susanjibo/aquarium-example/README.md

 ### 19: Jibo Sees the World

 In this example, we access Jibo's `Local Perceptual Space` in order to continuously look at a moving target (face) in the environment.
-We begin by requiring the `jibo` module to gain access to the `lps` module.
-We then call `jibo.lps.getClosestVisualEntity()` to get the closest item that Jibo believes is a human.
+We begin by calling `jibo.lps.getClosestVisualEntity()` to get the closest item that Jibo believes is a human.
 This gives us back an `Entity` object.

 From this object, we extract the position of the closest visual entity.
 Just like the Continuous `LookAt` in example 7, we return the position of the entity.
 If no entity is found, we return a constant position for him to look at.
 Because we have the `LookAt` behavior set to `Continuous Mode`, he will constantly be updating and looking for a target.

 To see him look at a target, launch the simulator and click on `Add a Target` in the right-hand argument pane.
 A target will appear in Jibo's environment.
 You can manipulate the position of this target using the short cuts shown in the right-hand argument pane.
 You can also see the target's ID, x, y, and z position.